Full Moon Rituals – Ideas, activities and what to do during a full moon

 Charge your crystals

 The light of the full moon is the best time to re-charge your crystals.
 Wash your crystals first under running water and then place them outside in the moonlight to purify them and strengthen their individual energy.
-The light of the full moon is strong for around three days so leave them out for longer if you feel called to do so.
-Crystals hold the energy of people and places, electronics etc. It is important to regularly cleanse your crystals, especially the crystals you wear on your body.
+The light of the full moon is strong for around three days either side of the full moon, so leave them out for longer if you feel called to do so.
+Crystals can hold the energy of people and places, electronics etc. It is important to regularly cleanse your crystals, especially the crystals you wear on your body.
 Don’t forget those!

 Indulge in your journal

 Full Moon is a great time to check in with the goals and manifestations that you set on the New Moon.
-Journaling is a great way to get what is block up inside of you out and the process of writing it while seeing the words in front of you is as cathartic as it is magic.
+Journaling is a great way to get what is blocked up inside of you, out.
+The process of writing, while seeing the words in front of you is as cathartic, as it is magic.
 We have been loving this stunning journal from Magic of i.
-The beauty of their quality pages and butter soft covers with magic symbols and holograms invoke our spirit and inspire us to stay on track with our manifestations.
-Their Astrological Planners have all the intimate movements of the moon mapped out through the zodiac throughout the calendar.
+The beauty and quality of their pages and butter soft cover with magic symbols and holograms invoke our spirit and inspire us to stay on track with our manifestations.
+Their Astrological Planners have all the intimate movements of the moon mapped out through the zodiac, across the calendar.
 We find these physical tools really help us help create magic in our daily practice and live in alignment with the cosmos.
 We highly recommend using them.
+The more beautiful and special your journal, the more likely you are to be attracted to write in it.
+The same could be said from your pen!

 Count your blessings